 Parents, grandparents and other adults whose own lives and finances have been greatly enriched by following Learn about the Bank On Yourself method… are among the strongest advocates of teaching their time-proven concepts and rules of fiscal self-reliance to teens.

-“Financial education for teens and even into college would be just tremendous” as a means to prevent so many of the costly money mistakes that people make as adults, says Reid M. Mortensen, head of Dayspring Financial Solutions in Alton, Illinois, and a Bank on Yourself Authorized Advisor.
+“Financial education for teens and even into college would be just tremendous” as a means to prevent so many of the costly money mistakes that people make as adults, says Reid M. Mortensen, head of Dayspring Financial Solutions in Alton, Illinois, and a Bank On Yourself Professional.

 Indeed, many successful Bank on Yourself policyholders are one-time honors graduates of the school of fiscal hard knocks.